-If you enjoy using natural shampoo bars and want to know how to get the best results from them in hard water, jump to the natural shampoo bars and hard water section.
-If you would like to find a shampoo bar that is guaranteed to work in hard water, without a transition period, keep reading.
+If you enjoy using natural shampoo bars and want to know how to get the best results from them in hard water, jump to the natural shampoo bars and hard water section, where we’ve suggested some of our favourite natural shampoos and tried and tested washing techniques.

 The best shampoo bars for hard water